MCP Integration

 Troubleshooting

-Bricksfusion icon does not appear in Claude Desktop
+Bricksfusion tools do not appear in Claude Desktop

-Make sure you fully closed and reopened Claude Desktop after editing the configuration file.
+If you used the Custom Connector method, go to Customize, Connectors and check that your connector is listed and enabled.
+If you used the config file method, make sure you fully closed and reopened Claude Desktop after editing the file.
 On Windows, check the system tray near the clock and quit Claude from there.
-On Mac, press Cmd+Q. Also verify Node.js is installed by opening a terminal and typing node --version.
+On Mac, press Cmd+Q.

 Bricksfusion does not show in Codex /mcp

 Close Codex completely and reopen it.
-Verify that the three arguments are correct and in order: -y, mcp-remote, and the full URL with your token.
+Verify that the arguments are correct and in order.
 Check that Type is set to STDIO, not HTTP.
 Verify Node.js is installed.

 Invalid or inactive token error